allegroai/clearml-docs/docs/fundamentals/hyperparameters.md

 log_os_environments: ["AWS_*", "CUDA_VERSION"]
 ```

-You can also specify environment variables using the `CLEARML_LOG_ENVIRONMENT` variable:
+You can also specify environment variables using the `CLEARML_LOG_ENVIRONMENT` environment variable:
 * All environment variables:
    ```
    export CLEARML_LOG_ENVIRONMENT=*